ducthinh-dev/alice_config/README.md

 ### Introduction
-alice make everywhere the same way
+alice make everywhere the same way.
+Currently it only works for remote host and using root user only (may update to be usable for machine with GUI).

 ### Setup
 setup using `bash setup.sh`